 What our volunteers do

-Most of our volunteers directly support people affected by crime in our Victim Service and Witness Service.
+Many of our volunteers directly support people affected by crime in the community and in the court environment.
 But our volunteering opportunities are far from limited to these, and we aim to offer volunteering options to fit the skills and experiences of anyone interested in supporting our organisation.
-Find out more about the different volunteering roles with us below.